jaymcgavren/jaymcgavren.github.io/_posts/2022-06-17_coping_with_macos_monterey_for_web_development.markdown

 #### "Scroll & Zoom" page

 * Scroll direction: Natural: Disable.
-Enabling it seems fine on a trackpad but in my experience it reverses a mouse scroll wheel too, which is just stupid.
+Enabling it seems fine on a trackpad but in my experience it reverses a mouse scroll wheel too, which is not fine.
 * Other settings: I'm leaving these at the default (enabled), until such time as they piss me off.

 #### "More Gestures" page